MyraJ2021/surfs_up/README.md

 # Surfs_Up Analysis
 ## Overview of Analysis
 ### Purpose
-In this analysis, several years of Oahu temperature data for the months of June and December are statistically compared to assess sustainability of a possible business venture.
+In this analysis, statistics for Oahu temperature data for the months of June and December were calculated for a multi-year period.
+These stats were compared in order to assess sustainability for a prospective business venture.
 ### Background
 Surfing enthusiast W. Avy expressed an interest in opening a surf and ice cream shop in the Oahu area.
-Mr. Avy has requested additional temperature trends information to help inform his decision.
+This analysis provides additional temperature trend information at Mr. Avy's request to help inform possible pending buisness decisions.

 ## Results: Key Weather Differences